ShreeyaJaiswal/ParTech-Unengagged-users/Project Description.md

 <b>Tableau Visualization:-</b>

-The dataset was visualized over tableau to answer questions like below and the respective solutions as .twbx file, is made available in the Task1, under the visualization folder.
+The dataset is visualized over tableau to answer the below questions.
+The respective solutions is made available for preview at "https://public.tableau.com/profile/shreeya6445#!/".

-- 1. What can be inferred from the distribution of the total amount_usd transactions across different transactions_state?
+1. What can be inferred from the distribution of the total amount_usd transactions across different transactions_state?
-- 2. Which transactions_type has been most beneficial to ParTech monetarily
+2. Which transactions_type has been most beneficial to ParTech monetarily
-- 3. Which type of transactions has the highest amount_usd of non-COMPLETED transactions?
+3. Which type of transactions has the highest amount_usd of non-COMPLETED transactions?
-- 4. How does the count of new joiners and the total number of transactions by the new joiners vary across time (day-level)?
+4. How does the count of new joiners and the total number of transactions by the new joiners vary across time (day-level)?
-- 5. What does the overall distribution of distinct users across different countries look like on the world map?
+5. What does the overall distribution of distinct users across different countries look like on the world map?
-- 6. What does the average birth_year of users across different countries look like on the world map?
+6. What does the average birth_year of users across different countries look like on the world map?
-- 7. Which plan_type is most popular among the users?
+7. Which plan_type is most popular among the users?
-- 8. How does the average distribution of each plan_type vary across yearmonth?
+8. How does the average distribution of each plan_type vary across yearmonth?
-- 9. What is the total number of SENT and FAILED notifications across yearmonth?
+9. What is the total number of SENT and FAILED notifications across yearmonth?
-- 10.What does the box-plot distribution of amount_usd and tx_count across yearmonth tell us about the outliers?
+10.What does the box-plot distribution of amount_usd and tx_count across yearmonth tell us about the outliers?
-- 11.What inferences can be drawn based on average distributions of each transaction direction and transactions_type across ‘yearmonth’s?
+11.What inferences can be drawn based on average distributions of each transaction direction and transactions_type across ‘yearmonth’s?

 <b>Understanding:-</b>